 dbOwner role on

-looker_tmp for the user account Looker will use to connect.
+looker_tmp for the user Looker will use to connect.

 When developing using a MongoDB Connector for BI connection, you can use the SQL functions and operators listed on this MongoDB documentation page.

-In the current Looker release, MongoDB supports the following Looker features:
+In Looker 21.16, MongoDB supports the following Looker features:

 - MongoDB does not support millisecond and microsecond timeframes for dimension groups.